raycast/extensions/extensions/apple-music/README.md

 A Raycast extension that allows you to explore the Apple Music catalog.
 Pairs nicely with the [Music Control](https://www.raycast.com/fedevitaledev/music) extension.

+_This is not a product by Apple, it is not affiliated with Apple and is not endorsed by Apple._

 Log in to see your personal recommendations and listen to your personal radio station in one keystroke, or search for your favorite artists, albums, songs, and playlists.

 ## Explore